defenseunicorns/uds-pk/README.md

 ### Release Configuration

-UDS Package Kit release commands can be configured using a YAML file named releaser.yaml in your project's root directory.
+UDS Package Kit release commands are configured using a YAML file named releaser.yaml in your project's root directory.

 ```yaml
 flavors: